AdobeDocs/experience-manager-screens.en/help/user-guide/multi-zone-layout-aem-screens.md

 ### Assigning Channels to the Display {#channel-channel}

-You must assign the channels to the display to view the content.
+Assign the channels to the display to view the content.
 Follow the steps below to assign the channel to the display.

 1. **Assigning Channel to the Display**